Sundar Popo: Death and legacy

 While Popo had recorded and performed prolifically since the late 1960s, failing health and eyesight forced him to slow down.
 At the 2000 Chutney Monarch competition, his performance had to be cut short after one song, and he played his final concert on 1 April 2000, in Connecticut.
-On 2 May 2000, he died at the home he had built on Lal Beharry Trace in Monkey Town, Barrackpore from heart and kidney ailments relating to diabetes.
+On 2 May 2000, he died at the home he had built on Lal Beharry Trace in Monkey Town from heart and kidney ailments relating to diabetes.
 His funeral was attended by Trinidad and Tobago Prime Minister, Basdeo Panday.
 He is survived by his three sons Hemant, Harripersad, and Jaiknath Sundar, and his daughter Sundari.
 Popo's granddaughters, Chandra and Natasha Sundar, are now following in their grandfather's footsteps in singing.
 An auditorium called Sundarlal Popo Bahora Auditorium is named after him at the Southern Academy for the Performing Arts (SAPA) in San Fernando.
 At that same auditorium, a play called "Sundar" is about Popo's life, produced by Iere Theatre Productions Ltd. Popo's song "Chadar Bichawo Balma" was a song that Amitabh Bachchan incorporated into his medleys on his live stage performances in 1982/83.
 Sonu Nigam has also done a rendition on Popo's songs.
 Kalpana Patowary has also resung some of Popo's songs.
 Popo's song "Pholourie Bina Chutney" was resung and put into the popular Bollywood movie Dabangg 2.
 There are negotiations going on to rename Monkey Town, the small village Popo was from, to Sundar Popo Village and to rename the street he lived on, Lal Beharry Trace to Sundar Popo Road.
 There is a statue of Sundar Popo in Debe.